 On April 27, 2012, Celladon formed a subsidiary, Celladon Europe B.V.
-(Celladon EU), a Dutch limited liability company, for the purpose of managing the new capital investment made by Cooperatief LSP IV U.A.
+(Celladon Europe), a Dutch limited liability company, for the purpose of managing the new capital investment made by Cooperatief LSP IV U.A.
 (LSP) related to Celladon's Series A-1 preferred stock (see Note 2).
-From its inception to June 6, 2013 the subsidiary was 90% owned by Celladon and subsequent to June 6, 2013 the subsidiary is wholly owned by Celladon.
-The financial statements of Celladon EU are consolidated with those of the Company.
-All intercompany transactions and balances are eliminated in consolidation.
-The U.S. dollar is the functional currency of Celladon EU.
-The Company remeasures Celladon EU's assets and liabilities related to monetary assets and liabilities to the U.S. dollar and records the net gains or losses resulting from remeasurement in other income (expense) in the consolidated statements of operations and comprehensive loss.
-During the years ended December 31, 2013 and 2012, the Company did not record any material gains or losses from remeasurement.
+From its inception to June 6, 2013 the subsidiary was 90% owned by Celladon and from June 6, 2013 to December 29, 2014 the subsidiary was wholly owned by Celladon.
+Celladon Europe was dissolved on December 30, 2014.
+The financial statements of Celladon Europe are consolidated with those of the Company.
+All intercompany transactions and balances were eliminated in consolidation.
+The U.S. dollar was the functional currency of Celladon Europe.
+The Company remeasured Celladon Europe's assets and liabilities related to monetary assets and liabilities to the U.S. dollar and recorded the net gains or losses resulting from remeasurement in other income (expense) in the consolidated statements of operations and comprehensive loss.
+During all periods presented, the Company did not record any material gains or losses from remeasurement.